June 22, Reading 2 – Hosea 11:12-14:9

 It’s Jesus!

-Paul has this passage directly in mind in 1 Corinthians 15 where he says,
+Paul has this direct link in mind in 1 Corinthians 15,

 “The sting of death is sin, and the power of sin is the law.
 But thanks be to God, who gives us the victory through our Lord Jesus Christ.”